rusefi/rusefi_documentation/Cranking.md

 ### Use separate Advance Table for cranking

-*This activates a separate advance table for cranking conditions, this allows cranking advance to be RPM dependant.*
+*This activates a separate advance table for cranking conditions, which allows the cranking advance to be RPM dependant.*

 ![Cranking Advance Table](FAQ/cranking/separate_advance_table.png)